Daniel-KM/Omeka-S-module-AdvancedSearch/README.md

 - media by item set

-Moreover, it adds new search query operator for properties (some are available only via api: no fields in the advanced search form for now):
+Moreover, it adds new search query operator for properties (some are available only via api, not in the advanced search form for now):

 - `list`: is in list
 - `nlist`: is not in list